-- And our hope for you is unshakeable, having known – and knowing – that as you’re partakers in the suffering, so also you’re partakers in the comfort.
+- And our hope for you is unshakeable, *knowing that since you’re partakers in the sufferings, so also you’re partakers in the comfort.

 - For brothers, we don’t want you to be ignorant of our affliction which happened in Asia; that we were burdened so excessively beyond our strength that we despaired even of life.

-- But we did – and do – have the sentence of death in ourselves.
-So we weren’t – and aren’t – trusting in ourselves but in God; the One who raises the dead,
+- But we *have the sentence of death in ourselves.
+So we aren’t *trusting in ourselves, but in God, the One who raises the dead,

-- who rescued us from so great a death, (and will rescue us) in whom we also did – and do – still hope that He will rescue us.
+- who rescued us from so great a death, (and will rescue us) in whom we also still *hope that He will rescue us.

-- And you join in, helping us by prayer so thanks may be given for us by many people,(3)“people” is literally “faces” for the grace given to us through many.
+- And you’re joining in helping for our sake through prayer so thanks may be given for our sake by many people4“people” is literally “faces” for the grace given to us through many prayers.

 - For our boast is this: the testimony of our conscience that in God’s purity and simplicity – not in the wisdom of the flesh but with the grace of God – we acted in the world; and more abundantly towards you.

-- For we don’t write other things to you except what you already read and understand.
-But I hope that you will understand until the end,
+- For we don’t write other things to you except what you already read or even understand, and I hope that you will understand until the end,

 - just as you also understood us in part.
 So we’re boasting of you, just as you also will boast of us in the day of our Lord Jesus.